AdobeDocs/experience-manager-cloud-service.en/help/assets/manage-collections.md

    >[!NOTE]
    >
    >If you select **[!UICONTROL Public]**, the smart collection becomes available to everyone with the Owner role after you create it.
-If you deselect the **[!UICONTROL Public]** option, the DAM user group is no longer associated with the smart collection.
+If you cancel the **[!UICONTROL Public]** option, the DAM user group is no longer associated with the smart collection.

 1. Tap/click **[!UICONTROL Save]** to create the smart collection, and then close the message box to complete the process.
 The new smart collection is also added to the **[!UICONTROL Saved Searches]** list.
    The label of the **[!UICONTROL Create Smart Selection]** button changes to **[!UICONTROL Edit Smart Selection]**.
 To edit the settings of the smart collection, select **[!UICONTROL Files]** from the **[!UICONTROL Files & Folders]** list.
 Then, tap/click the **[!UICONTROL Edit Smart Selection]** button.